 Creating an inventory of your home and contents is vital as many insurers require you to submit one if you lodge a claim, which means having an out-dated and incomplete inventory, or none at all, can result in lengthy delays as their ability to properly assess the value of your items is hindered.

 The most straightforward method of putting one together is to go through your property room by room and make a record of your possessions and their approximate value.
-Some additional advice to help you develop your inventory include:
+Some additional advice to help you develop your inventory includes:

 - Keeping the receipts or other proof-of-purchase documents of items.